mnaguit/delta/install/README.md

 | _Make_ | Sensor make
 | _Model_ | Sensor model name
 | _Serial_ | Sensor serial number
-| _Component_ | The sensor component, as defined in the response configuration, which overrides the default sensitivity, this is either zero or a positive number, a blank value is interpreted as zero.
+| _Component_ | The sensor component, as defined in the response configuration or elsewhere, which overrides the default values, a blank value is interpreted as pin zero.
 | _Sensitivity_ | Sensitivity, or scale factor, that the input signal is multiplied by to convert to Volts.
 | _Frequency_ | Frequency at which the calibration value is correct for if appropriate.
 | _Start_ | Calibration start time|